Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 ================================
 Different versions of the device exist with different hardware parts.
 Two developments took place during the project, the Off-the-shelf Waziup design and the DIY UPPA/IRD design.
 Different versions have been made available at different times of the project.

 In this program, we will mainly focus on the most recently updated DIY PCB: the IRD PCBA v4.1.
-With it we have simplified the assembly work, and we have included the possibility to autonomously work with a solar panel.
+The development approach has been tackling every encountered obstacle both regarding the needed features and the technical challenges.
+We have simplified the assembly work, and we have included the possibility to autonomously work with a solar panel.

-Let's focus on PCBs, radio chipsets, antennas, solar panels, and other chosen components.
+Let's focus on PCBs, radio chipsets, antennas, solar panels, and the other chosen components.

 ## 1. Order The PCB
 ### a.
 IRD PCBA v4.1, IRD/UPPA's design [this is the current version]